sdncoder/sdncoder.github.io/wiki/ztstory.md

 #### summary
 zero trust is a security model, user access is granted according to the principle of "least privledge", use microsegmentation to build perimeter around application with API as only ingress.

+The Cloud is no longer a technology of the future.
+Cloud technology is the reality of today.
+The hurdle is adjusting the current infrastructure to support Cloud operations.